 - Calling the stack using the PetStore - defined in the PetStoreClientSDK library.

 8.1 Configure a Gmail Account

-to that Gmail account during the tests.
+to an email account during the tests.
 For instance, the sign-up process will email the new user a

 authorization code.
-Our sign-up process test must log into the user's Gmail account, find the email containing
+Our sign-up process test must log into the user's email account, find the email containing

 the authorization code and then use that code to finalize the sign-up process.